jdcloudcom/en/documentation/Elastic-Compute/Function-Service/Operation-Guide/invokefunction/triggermanagement/eventsourceservice/eventsource-service.md

 Event Source Service is a collection of all services that can trigger function execution.
-You can configure these services as event sources for Function; during Beta, OSS Object Storage Service will be provided with API Gateway as Event Source Service.
-After configuring the event source mapping for the function, these event sources will automatically invoke your function when detecting the event.
+At present, OSS is supported and API Gateway, Queue Service and Cloud Event Service are provided as event source services, so you can configure these services as the event source of Function.
+After configuring the event source mapping for the function, these event sources will automatically call your function when detecting the event.

 ## Configuration of Event Source Service